JavaScript is disabled

 Start date of the Agreement:

-Our agreement with you begins from the day you complete the sign-up to the Hnry service using your email address, and you are provided with email confirmation from us to that effect.
-Hnry will become your tax agent and be responsible for paying and filing your taxes from the day you first get paid into your Hnry Account.
+This Agreement begins from the day you complete the sign-up to the Hnry service using your email address.
+However, Hnry will only become your tax agent, and Hnry’s obligations under this Agreement will only take effect on and from the day you first get paid into your Hnry Account.

 End date of the Agreement:

-This agreement has no set end date, and will only terminate through notice being given by either party, as per Section C, Part 8 of this Services Agreement.
-By actively using the Hnry online platform, being paid into a Account provided by Hnry, or using any other aspects of the Hnry service, the Client continues to agree to this Services Agreement.
+This agreement has no set end date, and will only terminate through notice being given by either party, as per Section B, Part 8 of this Service Agreement.
+By actively using the Hnry online platform, being paid into an Account provided by Hnry, or using any other aspects of the Hnry service, the Client continues to agree to this Services Agreement.

 Services: